wdi-sg/activerecord-intro/readme.md

 ![pizza'd when should have french-fried](http://i62.tinypic.com/2vt47dc.jpg)

-Obeying the naming conventions in ActiveRecord saves you a good deal of headaches.
+Obeying the naming conventions in Active Record saves you a good deal of headaches.

 ##### Alright!
 Let's get started with some code!